What Should I do if I Have a Severed Limb After a Bike Accident?

 With an injury like a severed limb after a bike accident, an insurer is likely to deny the claim.
 The medical bills from a person who has experienced a severed limb are enormous.
 The impact of the injury will affect the rest of your life.
 They may try to say that you don’t need a prosthetic limb, you don’t need a home health aid, you don’t need modifications to your vehicle to maintain independence.

 You may think you can fight the insurance company alone, but remember this is the work they do every. single. day.
-That is why you need to call NY & VT bike accident lawyer Drew Palcsik today.
+That is why you need to call NY & VT bike accident lawyer Drew Palcsik.
+Call today to learn about amputations following a Burlington bike accident.